Chipola College

-Chipola College is a public college in Marianna, Florida.
+Chipola College is a public college in Marianna, Florida, United States.
 It is part of the Florida College System.

 History

-The school was founded in 1947 as Chipola Junior College; its name was changed in 2003 after the college developed several bachelor's degree programs.
+The school was founded in 1947 as Chipola Junior College.
+Its name was changed in 2003 after the college developed several bachelor's degree programs.

 Campus

 The college was named for the Chipola River, which is located less than a mile from the campus.
 In 2012, the school opened a $16 million, 56,000 square foot center for the arts, including two theaters.

 Academics

-The college offers degree programs leading to the award of Associate of Arts and Associate of Science degrees, as well as Bachelor of Science degrees in Business, Education, and Nursing.
+The college offers degree programs leading to the award of Associate of Arts and Associate of Science degrees, as well as Bachelor of Science degrees in business, education, and nursing.

 Student life

-The Brain Bowl team has won nine state championships and three national championships under coach Stan Young and assistant coach Robert Dunkle.
+The Brain Bowl team has won nine state championships and three national championships.

 Sports

-The school is noted for its athletic program, which competes in the Panhandle Conference of the Florida State College Activities Association, a body of the National Junior College Athletic Association Region 8.
+The college's athletic teams compete in the Panhandle Conference of the Florida State College Activities Association, a body of the National Junior College Athletic Association Region 8.